matthewblain/crosstowntrail-web/cue-sheets/bike-south.md

 3.1 miles / 450' elevation gain

 * Section 2 South starts in front of Forest Hill MUNI Metro Station.
-* Cross Laguna Honda Blvd. at traffic signal in front of Muni station, turn right and ascend staircase under arch labeled "Laguna Honda Hospital and Rehabilitation Center".
-Note: To avoid stairway, you can ride downhill on Laguna Honda Blvd; past chain link fence find a trail to the right.
+* Cross Laguna Honda Blvd. at traffic signal in front of Muni station, turn right and ascend staircase under arch labeled "Laguna Honda Hospital and Rehabilitation Center". (**Note: To detour around stairway, ride downhill on Laguna Honda Blvd; past chain link fence find a trail to the right.
 Bear left (steep uphill) on trail, turn right at the next intersection to reach an intersection near a parking lot.
-Continue straight onto main route.
+Continue straight onto main route.**)
 * At first staircase landing, bear left onto broken concrete pathway, then turn left onto dirt trail, then immediately turn right onto dirt trail.
 * Continue on trail and follow it to an intersection near a parking lot.
-Turn right on trail.
-(Continue from detour here.)
+Turn right on trail. (**Note: continue from detour here.**)
 * Where trails merge, continue straight.
 * When you reach flat open space behind Laguna Honda Hospital, bear left to follow the trail as it snakes up hill.
 (If you turn right to follow path through lawn to hospital, you will find restroom as well as a gathering of pigs, goats, and other farm animals (limited hours).)
 * At the top of hill, you will arrive at driveway between old and new hospital complex.
 Turn left, following edge of employee parking lot.